Hist of Islamic Civilizations

 Standard letter grades

 1. Develop a historical perspective by demonstrating knowledge of context and chronology.
-They will interpret the relationship between the past and the present, which takes into account social, cultural, political, and religious perspectives.

 2. Analyze primary historical evidence.

 3. Identify historical arguments found in secondary sources.

 4. Construct an historical argument in a written essay.

 5. Challenge shared assumptions and cultural stereotypes through discussion, written and oral means.